lagillenwater/Cartoomics/README.md

 The following software or software packages must be installed, as detailed in the requirements.txt:
 ```
 - Python (any version later than 3.6)
+- pandas (any version later than 1.4.2)
+- tqdm (any version later than 4.64.0)
+- numpy (any version later than 1.22.4)
+- scipy (any version later than 1.8.1)
+- argparse
+- re
 - python-igraph (any version later than 0.9.10)
 - gensim (any version later than 4.2.0)
 - py4cytoscape (any version later than 1.3.0)